 (b) An applicant shall be of good moral character; and

-(c) An applicant shall demonstrate sufficient knowledge of the English language to understand and be understood by patients, physicians, and Board and Committee personnel, by submitting to the Committee proof of achieving the passing score on the TOEFL examination, or by certifying that he/she will employ the services of an interpreter at his/her own expense; and
+(c) An applicant shall demonstrate sufficient knowledge of the English language to understand and be understood by patients, physicians, and Committee staff; and

-(d) An applicant must fulfill one of the criteria set forth in M.G.L. c.
-112, § 152(d).
+(d) An applicant shall fulfill one of the criteria set forth in M.G.L. c.
+112, § 152(d):

+(e) Apprenticeship No Longer Used.
 As of December 31, 2010, the apprenticeship route will no longer be an acceptable substitute for meeting the formal education requirements.

-(e) NCCAOM Certification Required.
-As of January 1, 2009, an applicant for initial licensure must be nationally board certified in either Acupuncture, Oriental Medicine, or Chinese Herbology or be licensed in another state or foreign nation with which Massachusetts has a reciprocal licensing agreement.
+(f) NCCAOM Certification Required.
+As of January 1, 2009, an applicant for initial licensure must be nationally board certified in either Acupuncture, Oriental Medicine, or Chinese Herbology or be licensed in another state or foreign nation with which Massachusetts has a reciprocal licensing agreement, if any exist.

 (4) Licensure Examination in Massachusetts.

-(a) The licensure examination consists of the following components:
+(a) As of January 1, 2009, the written examination required by the Committee in M.G.L. c.
+112, § 154 shall be the NCCAOM Certification examination.
+The licensure examination consists of the following components:

-1. the NCCAOM examination in Acupuncture; and
+1. the NCCAOM examination in Acupuncture with Point Location; or

 2. the NCCAOM examination in Foundations of Oriental Medicine; and

-3. the NCCAOM examination in Point Location; and

-4. the NCCAOM examination in Biomedicine, as of January 1, 2007; and
+3. the NCCAOM examination in Biomedicine, as of January 1, 2007; and

-5. the CNT Course approved by NCCAOM; and
+4. the Clean Needle Technique (CNT) course approved by NCCAOM; and

-6. any Massachusetts oral and/or practical examination that the Committee may, at its discretion, require of applicants until such time as the NCCAOM institutes an oral and/or practical component to its examination that is satisfactory to the Committee.
+5. any Massachusetts oral and/or practical examination that the Committee may, at its discretion, require of applicants until such time as the NCCAOM institutes an oral and/or practical component to its examination that is satisfactory to the Committee.